ua-snap/hsia/README.md

 	os.system( commanda+commandb )
 ```

-See the `run2016_hsia.py` file for the way we ran the 2016 data.
+See the [`run2016_hsia.py`](https://github.com/ua-snap/hsia/blob/master/run2016_hsia.py) file for the way we post-processed for the 2016 data update.